 We had lunch at an Indian restaurant and roamed around the city bookstores and souvenir shops.

-We happened to cross a Cancer aid-funded UK shop, where branded winter wear/overcoats in good condition are put up on sale as they are mostly donations by local students.
+We happened to cross a Cancer Aid-funded UK shop, where branded winter wear/overcoats in good condition are put up on sale as they are mostly donated by local students.
 The clothes there can be bought at a very affordable price, and the money goes for a good cause.

-We returned to London in time for the free firework display of bonfire night (locally called Guy-Fawkes night), which is celebrated by lighting aerial fireworks at the Blackheath park every year.
+We returned to London in time for the free firework display of bonfire night (locally called Guy-Fawkes night), which is celebrated by lighting aerial fireworks at Blackheath Park every year.